EmumbaOrg/docs-retail-solution-accelerator/docs/04-Multi-Agent-Workflows/index.md

 We will explore how these components are combined to form a structured, reactive pipeline that drives intelligent behavior across the system.

-### What You'll Build
+### What You'll Accomplish

 By the end of this section, you will:

 - Understand how to define and connect agents using **LlamaIndex Workflows**
-- Implement a multi-step agent flow that includes:
+- Review a multi-step agent flow that includes:
   - **Planner** that breaks down user input into tasks
   - **Review Agent** that analyzes product reviews using **Azure AI**
   - **Personalization Agent** that generates personalized content